-Once the records have been altered to reflect the voter’s request, the voter then re-submits their registration with the updated information.
+Once records have been altered to reflect the voter’s desire to change identity, the voter then re-submits their registration with the updated information.
 Under section 1328 this will be evaluated, and the voter informed of the acceptance or rejection of the registration by mail.

 To re-cap, street name changes or redistricting can cause changes without voter involvement.
 All other changes need to be initiated by the voter, involve mailed confirmation, and generally require additional documentation from the voter.
 What we are saying here is that voter registration information isn’t supposed to just change by itself.
 It isn’t supposed to change because of some kind of database error.
 Or sunspots.
 Or Mercury retrograde.
 There is a specific procedure, and the voter is always involved.

 By both their own strong state laws and by federal law, we shouldn’t find too many oddities in the SURE voter registration database.
 Especially not ones the voter doesn’t know about.

 Mike’s companion Twitter thread is here.

 [startaccordion title=”PART II – Investigation of Pennsylvania Voter Registration Begins with Public Data”]

 Our team examined six official snapshots of the Pennsylvania State Voter Registration database made between April 4, 2016 and July 31, 2017.
 Though it is illegal for us to republish the data sets, they are available for public purchase here.

 Each data set has over 8.5 million voter registration records.
 Each voter’s record contains 153 data fields.
 That’s over 50 million records and nearly 8 billion pieces of data.
 We uploaded this data to a high-speed cloud computer and wrote scripts to look for duplicate and anomalous data within each data set, and also to look for changes in voter data between data sets.